ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

 - ``RAY_memory_monitor_interval_ms (int, defaults to 250)`` is the interval to check memory usage and kill tasks or actors if needed.
 It is disabled when this value is 0.

 - ``RAY_memory_usage_threshold_fraction (float, defaults to 0.95)`` is the threshold when the node is beyond the memory capacity.
-If the memory usage is above this value and the free space is below min_memory_free_bytes then it will start killing processes to free up space.
+If the memory usage is above this value it will start killing processes to free up space.
 Ranges from [0, 1].

-- ``RAY_min_memory_free_bytes (int, defaults to -1)`` is the minimum amount of free space.
-If the memory usage is above ``memory_usage_threshold_fraction`` and the free space is below this value then it will start killing processes to free up space.
-This setting is unused if it is set to -1.

-  This value is useful for larger hosts where the ``memory_usage_threshold_fraction`` could represent a large chunk of memory, e.g. a host with 64GB of memory and a 0.9 threshold means 6.4 GB of the memory will not be usable.

 - ``RAY_task_oom_retries (int, defaults to 15):`` The number of retries for the task or actor when it fails due to the process being killed by the memory monitor.